natashaclerkin/maisigh-MS4/README.md

 - Log in and out without encountering issues so that I can have an enjoyable user experience.
 - View my account so that I can review my current order or previous orders for product info or shipping status.
 - Edit my personal details on my account so that I can update info such as shipping info if my details have changed.
-- Save a wishlist of desired sold out accessories to my account so that I can receive alerts if the product becomes available and possibly purchase the item in the future.
+- Save a wish list of desired sold out accessories to my account so that I can receive alerts if the product becomes available and possibly purchase the item in the future.
 - Have the ability to contact the company so that I can ask a question regarding a product or purchase.
 - Receive discounts on future orders so that I am incentivised to remain loyal to the brand.